 The following administrative procedures pertain to the Clark State Community College policy on sexual discrimination and Title IX approved by the board of trustees.
-These procedures apply to sex discrimination complaints filed by Clark State Community College students or employees against other College employees, students or third parties.
+These procedures apply to sex discrimination complaints filed by Clark State Community College students or employees against other College employees, students, or third parties, regardless of the age of the complainant or respondent.
 They are meant to assist employees and students in understanding their rights and responsibilities under the current policy.

 The College’s educational mission is promoted by professionalism in faculty-student relationships.
 Professionalism is fostered by an atmosphere of mutual trust and respect.
 Actions of faculty members and students that harm this atmosphere undermine professionalism and hinder fulfillment of the College’s educational mission.
 Trust and respect are diminished when those in positions of authority abuse, or appear to abuse, their power.